aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLS</h2>

+Python developers often need to convert POTM files to XLS format for various reasons.
+POTM files are PowerPoint Open XML Macro-Enabled Presentation files, which are used to store presentations created with Microsoft PowerPoint.
+XLS files are Microsoft Excel Spreadsheet files, which are used to store data in tabular form.
+Converting POTM to XLS allows users to access the data stored in the POTM file in a more convenient and organized way.

-For a Python developer, who is trying to add a POTM to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and XLS files.
+<h2>How Aspose.Total Helps for POTM to XLS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help Python developers automate the process of converting POTM to XLS.
+It is a full package of various APIs dealing with different file formats, including POTM and XLS files.
+The conversion process is mainly done in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the POTM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features to manipulate the data stored in the XLS file.
+It also supports various features such as formatting, data validation, conditional formatting, and more.

+Overall, Aspose.Total for Python via .NET is a great tool for Python developers who need to convert POTM to XLS.
+It is easy to use and provides a wide range of features to manipulate the data stored in the XLS file.

 {{% /blocks/products/pf/feature-page-summary %}}